Value of advice: when it comes to your debt load becoming too big to handle

 And sometimes those intentions can come back to bite you in the bottom line—especially when unsecured credit comes into play.

-Educators Agent-Regional Director Chris Knoch has seen this scenario more often than he would like.
+Educators Mortgage Agent Level 1 – Regional Director, Lending Services Chris Knoch has seen this scenario more often than he would like.

 “As parents, it’s easy to want to give our child the moon,” says Chris.
 “But if you’re not careful, you can find yourself in a precarious position of going well beyond your financial means in order to make them happy.”